-Medicines are a big part of the treatment for many health problems.
-They can help you feel better, get well and even save lives.
-But all medicines, including prescription medicines, over-the-counter (OTC) medicines, herbal remedies, vitamins and supplements can cause unwanted effects.
+Medicines are used for many health conditions.
+They can help people feel better, get well, prevent illness and even save lives.
+But all medicines, including prescription medicines, over-the-counter (OTC) medicines, herbal remedies, vitamins and supplements, can cause side effects.

-It is important to report suspected side effects to your doctor, pharmacist or nurse.
-Reporting side effects helps protect everyone's health and helps the safe use of medicines for babies, children and pregnant women.
+It's important to report any side effects to your doctor, pharmacist or nurse.
+Reporting side effects helps protect everyone's health.

 How common are side effects?

-What is my risk of getting side effects?
+What is your risk of getting side effects?

-Anyone can get side effects from a medicine, and there is no way to know if a medicine will cause you side effects.
+Anyone can get side effects from a medicine, and it's difficult to know if a medicine will cause you side effects.
 Your risk of a side effect depends on several factors such as:

-- the dose of your medicine – you are more likely to get side effects when taking higher doses of a medicine
+- The dose of your medicine – you are generally more likely to get side effects when taking higher doses.

-- if you are taking other medicines or herbal remedies that might interact with the new one.
+- Whether you are taking other medicines or herbal remedies that might interact with the new one.

 When do side effects occur?